Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 ### Detecting if Graphics are Supported

 Being able to know if graphics are supported is a very important feature of your application, as this avoids you uploading unnecessary images to the head unit.
-In order to see if graphics are supported, use the `getCapability()` method of a valid `sdlManager.getSystemCapabilityManager()` to find out the display capabilities of the head unit.
+In order to see if graphics are supported, use the `getCapability()` method of a valid `SystemCapabilityManager` obtained from `sdlManager.getSystemCapabilityManager()` to find out the display capabilities of the head unit.

 ```java
 sdlManager.getSystemCapabilityManager().getCapability(SystemCapabilityType.DISPLAY, new OnSystemCapabilityListener(){